 There are 2 non-residential rolls:

-- the roll of non-resident owners of rateable land - to download an application form, click here.
+- Individuals — the roll of non-resident owners of rateable land or occupiers and ratepaying lessees.
+Download the individual application form.

-- the roll of occupiers and rate-paying lessees - to download an application form, click here.
+- Joint/several — the roll of occupiers and rate-paying lessees.
+Download the joint/several application form.

 Register of electoral funding